launchdarkly/ld-find-code-refs/docs/CONFIGURATION.md

   -U, --baseUri string             LaunchDarkly base URI. (default "https://app.launchdarkly.com")

   -b, --branch string              The currently checked out branch.
 If not provided, branch name will be auto-detected.
 Provide this option when using CI systems that leave the repository in a detached HEAD state.
       --commitUrlTemplate string   If provided, LaunchDarkly will attempt to generate links to your VCS service provider per commit.
 Example: https://github.com/launchdarkly/ld-find-code-refs/commit/${sha}.
 Allowed template variables: 'branchName', 'sha'.
-If commitUrlTemplate is not provided, but repoUrl is provided and repoType is not custom, LaunchDarkly will attempt to automatically generate source code links for the given repoType.
+If "commitUrlTemplate" is not provided, but "repoUrl" is provided and "repoType" is not custom, LaunchDarkly will attempt to automatically generate source code links for the given "repoType".
   -C, --contextLines int           The number of context lines to send to LaunchDarkly.
 If < 0, no source code will be sent to LaunchDarkly.
 If 0, only the lines containing flag references will be sent.
 If > 0, will send that number of context lines above and below the flag reference.
 A maximum of 5 context lines may be provided. (default 2)

       --debug                      Enables verbose debug logging